lkreidberg/TSM/README.md

 # NASA ExoArchive Aggregator

+## 1. Downloading the data
 NASAExoArchive_download_data.py: Downloads all transiting, confirmed planets from the Exoplanet achive and saves them into two csv files

 - default_params0.csv: All confirmed planets from not default publications
 - default_params1.csv: All confirmed planets from default publication

-NASAExoArchive_aggregator.py: aggregates the data on the NASA Exoplanet Archive.
+The date of publish

+## 2. Aggregating the data
-NASAExoArchive_2021-03-12_aggregate.csv: creates a csv file for all planets with the most recently published value for each parameter, as well as the TSM and ESM (Kempton et al. 2018).
+NASAExoArchive_aggregator.py: Creates a csv file (NASAExoArchive_[date]_aggregate.csv) for all planets with the most recently published value for each parameter (note that values may come from multiple papers!).
+Adds new columns for the TSM and ESM (using the formulas from Kempton et al. 2018).

 # Notes:

 ## Temperature calculation
-To calculate planet temperature, which is often missing, the code
+To calculate planet equilibrium temperature ('pl_Teq'), which is often missing, the code

-- first populate with insolation
+- first calculate 'pl_Teq' from insolation
-- if insolation is unavailable, try equilibrium temperature
+- if insolation is unavailable, try published equilibrium temperature (note that this may have a range of assumptions about Bond albedo and heat redistribution)
 - if equilibrium temperature is unavailable, calculate from a/Rs and Teff
 - if a/Rs is unavailable, calculate it from a [AU] and Rs [Rsun]